Funny ship food reviews from coronavirus cruise quarantine

 Passengers can request fresh towels or toilet paper by paging their room steward.

-Some smokers have requested nicotine to help get them through their forced smoke-free days.
+Some smokers have requested nicotine to help get them through their enforced smoke-free days.

 Isolated from everyone else on board, Mr Smith has embraced the internet as his only way of connecting to the outside world.